Last Updated on July 24, 2022 by Mary Pressler

 For example, a utility-scale battery can be profitable with a capacity market, since it can respond very fast to peaks in electricity consumption.
 However, the business case is less favorable with only an energy market, where peak prices are reached only a few times per year.
 This generally happens on hot summer days where homes and businesses are using air conditioning.

-The Texas Power Grid Map
+The Working Parts of the Texas Power Grid

 Power grids are complex systems that combine electricity generation, transmission and distribution.
 However, the operation of the Texas grid can be summarized in the following points: